snjamsen/dark-mode/README.md

-# Changes the color theme page to the user has preferences in his OS
+# Changes color theme page to user has preferences in his OS